PHASE 4 OF 7

 The Speed Mindset

-Hackathons are time-limited events.
-Anything that can be sped up, should be sped up.
-The winning edge isn't working harder — it's eliminating everything that slows you down.
+Hackathons are time-limited.
+Anything that can be sped up, should be.
+The edge comes from eliminating what slows you down, not from working harder.

-Here's the big shift: software engineers are transitioning from code creation to code curation.
-We're no longer just writing code — we're guiding AI tools to build it smarter and faster.
-At most hackathons, AI generates the boilerplate.
-From there, you modify and optimize it to fit your project.
+The big shift: engineers are moving from code creation to code curation.
+You guide AI tools instead of writing everything yourself.
+At most hackathons, AI generates the boilerplate; you modify and optimize it to fit your project.

 SPEED